Jack Currie (RAF officer): First tour

 As the summer of 1943 unfolded Currie and his crew flew a mission to Mannheim, several missions to Milan, and then on the night of 17/18 August a trip to a secret weapons facility at the German coastal town of Peenemünde.
 The crews were told the site was being used by the Germans to develop a new radar guided night fighter, but the truth was the Air Ministry targeted it because they had learned the Germans were developing a new weapon there, the V-2 rocket.
 This may have been the most important mission Currie and his crew participated in.
-On their way in to the target they were attacked 4 times by German night fighters, but were able to evade.
+After bombing the target they were attacked 4 times by German night fighters, but were able to evade.
 The mid-upper gunner, George Protheroe, put a stream of .303 machine gun fire into one and may have shot him down.
 Bomber Command lost 40 aircraft on the mission, including that of the A Flight commander from 12 Squadron, but the V-2 rocket program was set back a crucial two months.

 With Bomber Command expanding, on 7 November 1943 12 Squadron's "C" Flight was hived off and used to form the basis of a new squadron, No. 626 Squadron RAF.
 The new unit would share the field at Wickenby with 12 Squadron.

 Currie's feisty Australian tail-gunner, Charlie Lanham, finished his tour slightly ahead of the rest of the crew, having completed 9 sorties before joining with Currie.
 As Currie's total trips approached the magic mark of 30 he began to wonder if they would in fact beat the odds and survive their first tour.
 Their second to last mission was against their hardest target, a target crews liked to call "The Big City."
 It was part of Bomber Harris' four month campaign against Berlin, a campaign that Bomber Command was in the process of losing.
 Currie and crew survived the trip.

 With its completion Currie was looking forward to a milk run in the next few days to end his tour.
 Instead he awoke the next morning to learn he was up for ops again that night.
 Worse, the target was again… Berlin.
 Furious that his final mission was back to one of the continent's most distant and dangerous targets, Currie went to argue with his flight commander, but he could make no odds.
 The CO reassured him that waiting for a few days for a final op was a mistake, and that it was all for the best.
 Currie and his crew set out for their final mission, and completed it without incident.
 Their first tour was completed in February 1944.